Why is financial education essential for kids?

 As part of IPC’s thematic unit “Money – Shops & Jobs”, little Vinsers took part in enjoyable activities such as trading coupons for old books or “storytelling” – asking parents to come over to their classes and read English books to them before bedtime to earn coupons (treated as cash in the unit).
 As the kids managed to earn a coupon, they thought twice before spending it.

 In the “Smart consumer” activity, little Vinsers were charged quite a lot of money for relaxing experiences and had to weigh toys against comic books and trading 3 coupons for one thick book against getting three thin books with only 1 coupon.
 This is very similar to the actual shopping experience they may have in the supermarket: being given VND10,000 and having to decide what to buy.
 This activity really excited the kids.

 So how can parents teach financial education while at home?

-- Negotiate with kids and give them appropriate tasks (organizing shoes on the shoe rack, sorting light and dark-colored laundry before mom puts it in the washing machine, tearing one page off the calendar every day, etc.) and some pocket money/coupons/stickers in return at the end of the week or month;
+- Negotiate with kids and give them appropriate tasks (organizing shoes on the shoe rack, sorting light and dark-colored laundry before mom puts it in the washing machine, tearing one page off the calendar every day, etc.) and the receive some pocket money/coupons/stickers in return at the end of the week or month;

 - Display the tracking sheet in the most prominent place of the living room so that kids can tick off the tasks they have done and calculate how much they have earned;